JUDGMENT OF THE GENERAL COURT (Sixth Chamber)

 Procedure and forms of order sought

-35 By application lodged at the Registry of the General Court on 13 May 2008, the applicant brought the present action.
+31 By application lodged at the Registry of the General Court on 2 April 2010, the French Republic brought the present action.

-45 The applicant, supported by the Hellenic Republic, claims that the Court should:
+33 The French Republic claims that the Court should:

 – annul the contested decision;